-In this advanced technology, both types of meter are needed as per requirement.
+In this advanced technology, both types of meters are needed as per requirement.

 A signal multimeter performs all standard analog and digital meters measurement units or functions for AC and DC.

-What are Advantages of Digital Multimeter over the Analog Multimeter?
+What are the Advantages of Digital Multimeter over the Analog Multimeter?

 The analog type of multimeter shows the continuous signal.
 It detects and displays the electrical reading by using the moving pointer.

-So, digital multimeter (DMM) gives a more accurate, fast response and readable digital output over analog multimeter.
+So, a digital multimeter (DMM) gives a more accurate, fast response and readable digital output over an analog multimeter.

 Digital meter is also called as ‘Smart Meters‘ or ‘Advance Meters’.

 With this single smart meter, you can measure multiple units.
 Instead of buying separate meters to measure current, voltage, resistance, and so on, you buy digital a multimeter.

 The main functions of the measurement system are indicating, recording, detecting, controlling and testing the electrical units.

 Apart from that, here are some important used.